 The Fairfield Community Association was established September 17, 1975 by volunteer residents to enhance the quality of life in Fairfield, and is still governed by a volunteer Board of Directors.
 The population of Fairfield currently stands at over 17,000.
 There are over 1200 elementary students in the neighbourhood.
 A middle school straddles the border between Fairfield/Rockland and Fernwood.

 The “Place” is a community centre and neighbourhood house which operates recreation and leisure programs for all age groups.
 Out of School Care programs operate in two locations serving Sir James Douglas and Margaret Jenkins elementary schools.
 The FGCA also offered Out of School Care at Sundance Elementary until its closure in 2014.
-The FGCA has a history of hosting neighbourhood events such as the Swiftsure Pancake Breakfast, Cocoa with Claus, and Halloween Bonfires, and currently hosts Fall FAIRfield, Family Fun Day, our annual Gala fundraiser, and other community events throughout the year.
+The FGCA has a history of hosting neighbourhood events such as the Swiftsure Pancake Breakfast, Cocoa with Claus, and Halloween Bonfires, and currently hosts Fall FAIRfield, Family Fun Day, a community wide yard sale, and other community events throughout the year.

 The Place is the centre of operations for the Fairfield Gonzales Community Association, which is active in neighborhood planning, environmental concerns and community development.
 Residents can learn about programs and happenings at the Place through our Observer newspaper, website, and social media.